adrienpayong/Legal-Case-Document-Summarization-Extractive-and-Abstractive-Methods-and-their-Evaluation/README.md

 ## Evaluation of Extractive methods

+**Overall Evaluation (Tables 3–5)**: Among the unsupervised general methods, Luhn (on IN-Ext) and DSDR (on IN-Abs and UK-Abs) show the best per- formances.
+Among the unsupervised legal-specific methods, CaseSummarizer performs the best on both In-Abs and UK-Abs datasets, while LetSum performs the best on IN-Ext.
+Among supervised extractive methods, SummaRuNNer performs the best across both domain-independent and domain-specific categories, on the IN-Abs and UK-Abs datasets.
+BERT-Ext is the best performing model on the IN-Ext dataset.

+**Segment-wise Evaluation (Tables 6, 7)**: None of the methods performs well across all segments, and fine-tuning generally improves perfor-
+Table 6 and Table 7 show the segment-wise ROUGE-L Recall scores of some of the best performing methods on the IN-Ext and UK-Abs datasets respectively.

+## Evaluation of Abstractive methods

 **Overall Evaluation (Tables 3–5)**: Among the pretrained models, Legal-Pegasus generates the best summaries (Table 3), followed by BART-based methods.
-This is expected, since Legal-Pegasus is pre-trained on legal documents.
-This short doc- ument summarizer, when used with chunking to handle long documents, notably outperforms Legal-LED, which is meant for long documents.
+This is expected, since Legal-Pegasus is pre-trained on legal documents.This short document summarizer, when used with chunking to handle long documents, notably outperforms Legal- LED, which is meant for long documents.
 For IN-Ext dataset, BERT_BART performs the best maybe due to extractive nature of the summaries.
+All models show notable improvement through fine-tuning.
+Overall, the best performances are noted by Legal-Pegasus (IN-Ext and IN-Abs) and BART_MCS (UK-Abs).

 **Segment-wise Evaluation (Tables 6, 7)**: None of the methods performs well across all segments, and fine-tuning generally improves perfor- mance.
-Interestingly, though Legal-LED performs poorly with respect to document-wide ROUGE scores, it shows better performance in segment-wise evaluation – it gives the best performance in the FAC and ARG segments of IN-Ext and in 2 out of the 3 segments of UK-Abs
+Interestingly, though Legal-LED performs poorly with respect to document-wide ROUGE scores, it shows better performance in segment-wise evaluation – it gives the best performance in the FAC and ARG segments of IN-Ext and in 2 out of the 3 segments of UK-Abs.
+Overall performance on long legal case docu-
+ments: